Home

 Even if you aren't diving with nitrox now, if you are even thinking of diving with nitrox in the future, it is probably worth it to purchase a nitrox dive computer.
 This will save you the expense of buying a whole new computer in the future.

-However, if don't think you will ever dive with nitrox, then there is no reason to pay for this feature.
-A standard air computer is probably $100+ less than its nitrox counterpart.
+However, if you don't think you will ever dive with nitrox, then there is no reason to pay for this feature.

 All dive computers can dive with standard compressed air, but not all dive computers can dive with nitrox.
 Nitrox dive computers allow you to program the percentage of oxygen in your mix (standard compressed air is 21% oxygen).